 While the dish’s popularity has waned over the years, it remains a nostalgic comfort food for some people, especially those who have a connection to military or rural traditions.

 It’s a very simple and quick meal to make.
 After all, it only requires 4 ingredients to make the gravy in 10 minutes or less.

-I typically pay around $0.80 USD per packet of Buddig’s dried beef slices, and the rest of the ingredients I already have on hand.
-You can also use Hormel or Amour’s dried beef.
+I typically pay around $0.80 USD per packet of Buddig’s dried beef slices and the rest of the ingredients I already have on hand.
+You can also use Hormel or Armour’s dried beef.